 Named after famous racing driver

-He was born on 20th of July 1964 in Sankt Ingbert, a small town in Saarland state, near the city of Saarbrucken.
+Bernd Schneider was born on in July 1964 in Sankt Ingbert, a small town in Saarland state, near the city of Saarbrucken.
 Interestingly, he was named after famous German pre-war racer Bernd Rosemayer as his father was a great racing enthusiast.
 That’s why Bernd was involved in racing since his childhood when he has competed in karting.

 He was the Junior karting champion of Germany at the age of 15.
 In 1980, Schneider defended his title but also won the World Junior Karting championship title.
 Over the years, he also became European and African Karting Championships what allowed him to easily move through the ranks.